 So, hungry people, don your aprons, gather your ingredients, and let’s channel our inner Alton Brown as we create this delectable Alton Brown-inspired Eggs Benedict!

 Alton Brown’s Eggs Benedict

 - Preheat the oven to 350°F to toast the English muffins.
 Heat a pan over medium heat and julienne the Canadian bacon.
-Add to the hot pan and cook, stirring occasionally, until heated through while you prepare the eggs and hollandaise sauce.
+Add it to the hot pan and cook, stirring occasionally, until heated through while you prepare the eggs and hollandaise sauce.

-- Stir in the sugar, salt, and remaining lemon juice and cayenne pepper into the hollandaise sauce.
+- Stir in the sugar, remaining salt, and remaining lemon juice and cayenne pepper into the hollandaise sauce.